material-foundation/cocoapods-catalog-by-convention/README.md

 One solution to this problem is to create what's called a "Catalog" app.
 A Catalog's purpose is to demonstrate the usage of a collection of components in one app.
 A Catalog application reduces the number of distinct Xcode targets your team has to interact with.

-Your team still has to manually manage your Catalog's Xcode project, adding and updating files as necessary.
-What if this could be even further optimized?
+Your team manages your Catalog's Xcode project, adding and updating files as necessary.
+But what if even that was automated?

-Catalog by Convention minimizes the engineering overhead of creating **examples** and **unit tests** via a combination of conventions and CocoaPods.
+Catalog by Convention minimizes the engineering overhead of creating **examples** and **unit tests** using a combination of conventions and CocoaPods.
 Simply run `pod install` and your Catalog will include all examples and unit tests in two easy to access targets.

-The only remaining engineering burden is to actually write the example and test.
+The only remaining engineering burden is to actually write the examples and tests.

 ### An example

 An example Catalog is located within the `example/` directory.
 Run pod install to set it up:

-    pod install --project-directory=example/catalog/
+    pod install --project-directory=example/

-    open example/catalog/Catalog.xcworkspace
+    open example/Catalog.xcworkspace

 Open the project and you'll find two targets: Catalog and UnitTests.
 Run the Catalog.